Emiley History, Family Crest & Coats of Arms

 Early History of the Emiley family

 This web page shows only a small excerpt of our Emiley research.
-Another 287 words (20 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Emiley History in all our PDF Extended History products and printed products wherever possible.
+Another 144 words (10 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Emiley History in all our PDF Extended History products and printed products wherever possible.

 Emiley Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Emiley has been recorded under many different variations, including Emberley, Emerle, Emerly, Emberly, Emilly and others.

 Early Notables of the Emiley family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Emiley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Emiley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Emiley family